-‘Lenore’ by Edgar Allan Poe was first published in 1831 under the title ‘A Pæan.’
+‘Lenore’ was first published in 1831 under the title ‘A Pæan.’
 It was at that time an eleven quatrain poem that was told from the perspective of a bereaved husband mourning the death of his wife.
 It was not until the re-publication in February of 1843 that the name “Lenore” was included in the text.
 The work then appeared in The Pioneer and later in Broadway Journal in its final form while Poe was the editor.
 A reader familiar with Poe’s work will recognize the name “Lenore” from the most famous piece, ‘The Raven.’

-The poem begins with the a mourner asking Guy De Vere, the intended husband of the dead Lenore, why he isn’t weeping.
+The poem begins with a mourner asking Guy De Vere, the intended husband of the dead Lenore, why he isn’t weeping.
 This person does not understand, asking if De Vere has seen Lenore’s dead body and really understood she is not coming back.
 De Vere reacts violently to the assertion that he doesn’t care.
 He calls the mourners “Wretches” who did not really care for Lenore.

 The mourner tries to soothe De Vere by explaining they have all sinned but that doesn’t mean he should get so upset.
 It is time, the mourner states, for the songs to be sung and for Lenore’s “dead eyes” to be recognized.
 The poem concludes with De Vere stating that he will not mourn for his lost bride because she has escaped from the “damnéd” earth to sit alongside God.